-A firm’s investment responds to the stock valuations of other firms headquartered nearby.
-This response is stronger among financially constrained firms, is robust to controlling for the investment of other firms in the region, and is driven by the valuations of large firms.
-These findings are difficult to reconcile with existing theories that link investment opportunities to firm valuations, but instead suggest that a firm’s access to credit rises and falls with the valuations of other firms located nearby.
-Consistent with this explanation, financially constrained firms issue more debt and receive lower loan spreads when neighboring firms have higher valuations.
+A firm’s investment responds to the stock valuations of peer firms.
+For neighboring peers, this relation is stronger among financially constrained firms, robust to controlling for regional investment, and is driven by a more speculative component of valuations – the same is not true for industry peers.
+These geographical findings are difficult to reconcile with existing theories that link firm valuations to managerial learning.
+Instead, our findings suggest that lenders learn from peer firm valuations and allocate more credit to regions with higher stock valuations.
+Consistent with this explanation, financially constrained firms issue more debt and receive lower loan spreads when neighboring peer firms have higher valuations.

 We provide evidence that purchase prices impact how investors behave towards extreme returns.
 Using a sample of individual investor trades and extreme return dates, we show that when a stock is trading farther from an investor's purchase price, the investor is more likely to trade in the direction of the stock's return.
 Consistent with relative overreaction, stocks trading farthest from their average purchase price experience the most extreme returns, which are then followed by greater subsequent reversals.
 A cross-sectional strategy motivated by these findings earns a monthly alpha of 1.02%.